heribellaco/hugo/content/contact/_index.md

 # type
 type : "contact"
 ---
-Hire me for your projects, I can help you build a website like this with WordPress or a ststic site with Hugo.
+Hire me for your projects, I can help you build a website with WordPress or a static website.

 I do SEO and Google Ads, know HTML, CSS and general programming skills.

-I write content in both English,Spanish and French, and translate between them.
+I write content in both English, Spanish and French, and translate between them.
 I can do voice-over and edit and process your audio & podcasts.

 leave me a message at: hrangelm@gmail.com